The Best Aimchess Alternative in 2026 (Honest Look)

 How is Chess DNA different from Aimchess?

 Aimchess scores you by phase (opening / middlegame / endgame) and produces weekly report cards.
-Chess DNA detects 13 named patterns — Missed Fork, Back Rank Weakness, Hanging Pieces, Time Pressure Blunder, and so on — and ranks them by how much rating each pattern has cost you across your corpus.
+Chess DNA detects 16 named patterns — Missed Fork, Back Rank Weakness, Hanging Pieces, Time Pressure Blunder, and so on — and ranks them by how much rating each pattern has cost you across your corpus.
 The unit of insight is different: Aimchess tells you which phase is weak, Chess DNA tells you which specific mistake keeps firing.
-Chess DNA's core analysis is also free during closed beta; Aimchess gates most depth behind Premium (around $13/month).
+Chess DNA is also free to start, with Pro at $5.99/month for full depth; Aimchess gates most depth behind Premium (around $13/month).

 Related guides

-How to Improve at Chess from 1200 to 1600: The Honest Roadmap · How to Find Your Chess Weaknesses (From Your Own Games) · All Chess DNA improvement guides
+How to Improve at Chess from 1200 to 1600: The Honest Roadmap · How to Find Your Chess Weaknesses (From Your Own Games) · Chess DNA vs Aimchess: an honest comparison · Free Chess.com Game Review alternatives · Chess middlegame strategy: how to find the right plan · All Chess DNA improvement guides